BenJoyenConseil/bluckdb/README.md

 # How to start

 ## Get the package

-* go get github.com/BenJoyenConseil/bluckdb
+    go get github.com/BenJoyenConseil/bluckdb

-* If you run a go program for the first time, do not forget to setup your GOPATH : export GOPATH=$HOME/Dev/go
+If you run a go program for the first time, do not forget to setup your GOPATH : export GOPATH=$HOME/Dev/go

 ## Run the server

-* go run server.go
+    go run server.go

-* Go will silently exit if a process is already using port 2233
+Note : Go will silently exit if a process is already using **port 2233**

 ## Benchmarks

-    BenchmarkMmapPut                 1000000	          2786 ns/op   -> 2,7 µs
+    BenchmarkBluckDBPut                    1000000	            2786 ns/op   -> 2,7 µs
-    BenchmarkMmapGet                 1000000	          1406 ns/op   -> 1,4 µs
+    BenchmarkBluckDBGet                    1000000	            1406 ns/op   -> 1,4 µs
-    BenchmarkPutDiskKVStore-4         200000              6250 ns/op   -> 6,2 µs
+    BenchmarkPutNaiveDiskKVStore-4          200000              6250 ns/op   -> 6,2 µs
-    BenchmarkGetDiskKVStore-4             30          44017416 ns/op   ->  44 ms
+    BenchmarkGetNaiveDiskKVStore-4              30          44017416 ns/op   ->  44 ms
-    BenchmarkPutMemKVStore-4         1000000              1385 ns/op   -> 1,3 µs
+    BenchmarkPutHashMap-4                  1000000              1385 ns/op   -> 1,3 µs
-    BenchmarkGetMemKVStore-4         2000000               711 ns/op   -> 0,7 µs
+    BenchmarkGetHashMap-4                  2000000               711 ns/op   -> 0,7 µs